guidance-guarantee-programme/prototypes/views/govspeak.md

 ##New pension rules

-From April 2015, new pension rules mean you’ll be able to take money from your pension pot however you wish.
+Pensions will change in April 2015.
+If you’re over 55 and have a pension based on how much has been paid into your pot, you’ll be able to take money from your pension however you wish.

 How you receive your money in retirement will be your decision.